 The law states that any service charge contributions are held on trust by the landlord/management company for the leaseholders.
 This means that the money can be held in one or more client accounts at a building society or bank to be used for the purposes stated in the lease.
 If the landlord or his agent become insolvent such money is protected for the benefit of the leaseholders from any creditors seeking payment.

 If a landlord/management company propose to carry out works that will cost any one leaseholder more then £250 including VAT then they are required to go through a consultation procedure under Section 20 of the Landlord and Tenant Act 1985.
-This process involves providing the leaseholders with notice of the anticipated works and allowing them to provide both observations and nominate contractors from whom the landlord/management company must approach for an estimate.
-Once these estimates have been received a second letter will be sent outlining the estimates and the chosen contractor.
-Once the two letters have been sent and the time period expired then the works can be instructed.
+Please contact us for a Section 20 guidance note.